 IFRS model financial statements (in German) published by PwC in November 2012.

 IFRS disclosure checklist published by PwC.

 The IAS Plus website from Deloitte provides IFRS model financial statements and IFRS presentation and disclosure checklists (in German) which are available to download.

 Country profile prepared by the IFRS Foundation with notes on the extent of IFRS application, relevant jurisdictional authority, IFRS endorsement and translation of standards.

-Each selected book features specific accounting information on this country; click on the links for more details.
+Each selected book features specific accounting information on this country or territory; click on the links for more details.
 Alternatively, contact us if you have a particular enquiry or need further help consulting these titles.

 European Accounting Guide (5th ed.)

 David Alexander and Simon Archer (eds.)
 (2003)

 Individual country and region chapters cover background information, accounting policies and practices, discuss the form and content of published financial statements and offer sample accounts.